 Consequently, a “stakeholder deficit” now characterizes low levels of public trust in site managers, which is at least partly reflected in rudimentary public participation in tackling Britain’s nuclear legacy.
 In addressing this deficit, we examine in our research how a transparent perspective of public trustworthiness may be developed that focuses on resolving, rather than merely shelving, the legacy.

-Recent Publications (Corporate Governance and Management of Britain’s Nuclear Industry):
+Recent Publications on Corporate Governance and Management of Britain’s Nuclear Industry (with Barry Pemberton, University of Roehampton):

 Pemberton, B. & Ng, W. (2018).
 ‘Too Close for Comfort: Regulation and Governance of Britain’s Nuclear Industry and Implications for Inter-Generational Equity’, Public Money & Management, 38(5) (July), pp. 330-332.
 DOI: https://doi.org/10/1080/09540962.2018.1477576